Anorak | Cromer lock down: Norfolk police lies and fears of a pogrom

 Alleged theft and rape are now classified as “low-level”crimes.

 Hats of to the police for admitting their error.
 But why not just stick to the facts?
 Why send out a ‘message’?
-They’ve yet to explain why.
+They’ve yet to explain why they did that.